TheXTech/TheXTech-SDK/README.md

 * Double-click it to extract it

 # How to configure it
 After you installed the configuration package, feel free to run the Moondust Editor.
 Once you started "TheXTech SDK" configuration package a first time, you will get the question about configuring it.
 Answer **Yes**.
-Then, you will need to select the directory that contains resources of TheXTech game.
+Then, you will need to select the directory that contains resources of TheXTech-based game.
 On macOS, you should select the Application of TheXTech-based game (Super Mario Bros.
 X, Adventures of Demo, etc.).
 Once you selected the valid location, the final message will appear, and Editor will start its normal work.

 # Troubleshooting
 If you got any questions or you found a bug, you can join the official Discord server of the Moondust Project community: https://wohlsoft.ru/chat/chat_discord.php or visit the official community forum: https://wohlsoft.ru/forum/